isomerpages/mlaw-corp/news/speeches/_posts/2015-12-09-Speech-by-Mr-K-Shanmugam-Minister-for-Home-Affairs-and-Law-at-the-Official-Book-Launch-of-Mr-Subhas-Anandans-Its-Easy-to-Cry.md

 ---
-layout: post
-title: Speech by Mr K Shanmugam, Minister for Home Affairs and Law at the Official Book Launch of Mr Subhas Anandan's It's Easy to Cry
+title: 'Speech by Mr K Shanmugam, Minister for Home Affairs and Law at the Official Book Launch of Mr Subhas Anandan''s It''s Easy to Cry'
 permalink: /news/speeches/speech-by-minister-at-book-launch
 breadcrumb: Speeches
-collection_name: news

 ---

 9 Dec 2015 Posted in [Speeches](/news/speeches)